-The purpose of this Landscaping Article is to establish procedures and practices governing the protection, installation and long-term maintenance of trees, vegetation and other landscape elements.
-Except where otherwise specifically stated, this article applies only to subdivisions of land where a new street is involved.
+The purpose of this Landscape Article is to establish procedures and practices governing the protection, installation and long-term maintenance of trees, vegetation and other landscape elements within the limits of the Town of Durham for subdivisions of land where a new street is involved, until such time as appropriate provisions are added to the Subdivision Regulations.

 175-115.
-Invasive Species.
+General Requirements.